Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/5-Hashes/Hashes_slides.md

 Public keys can be used to authorize actions by signing of instructions.

-The properties of hash functions allow other kinds of representations.
+The properties of hash functions allow other kinds of representations, a.k.a one can change the form of the key without changing it's properties to make it fit in specific functions.

 ---